sierisimo/publications/TDDWithURMAndKotlin/part2_increment.md

 }
 ```

 This is because we wrote a test that will throw an exception when a registry does not contain a value and someone calls the `increment` function on it.
-But fortunately we already wrote tests for the `zero` function which means we can initialize our registry before calling increment:
+But fortunately we already wrote tests for the `zero` function which means we can initialize our registry before calling `increment`:

 ```kotlin
 @ParameterizedTest